 Forty people were given varied amounts of bay leaf, in the form of a capsule, per day over a period of 30 days.
 All amounts reduced serum glucose and total cholesterol, but there were no significant changes in the placebo group.

 The overall outcome shows that regular consumption of bay leaves may help decrease risk factors for diabetes and even cardiovascular diseases.

 Bay leaves may have an impact on the gastrointestinal system by preventing against gastric damage and promoting urination, which helps release toxins in the body and aids in health of the kidneys.

 Within bay leaves are certain organic compounds containing enzymes that may also help soothe an upset stomach, protect against kidney stones and reduce irritable bowel syndrome symptoms, such as bloating and gas.

-In some cases, bay leaf products have also been shown to ddecrease symptoms of stomach ulcers.
-Overall, the herb seems to provide digestive relief by enhancing the digestion process, fighting certain bacteria that can contribute to ulcers (including Helicobacter pyloriis) and helping to increase nutrient absorption.
+In some cases, bay leaf products have also been shown to decrease symptoms of stomach ulcers.
+Overall, the herb seems to provide digestive relief by enhancing the digestion process, fighting certain bacteria that can contribute to ulcers (including Helicobacter pyloriis) and helping increase nutrient absorption.

 Aside from the bay leaf benefits described above, this herb has a number of other interesting uses as well.
 Throughout history, such as in Ancient Rome and Greece, it has been used to make: